JMcrafter26/YA-ChatRoom/README.md

 ## JM26.NET

 This project is made by [JMcrafter26](https://jm26.net).
-Refer to the [TEST.JM26.NET](https://test.jm26.net) for more information and other projects.
+Refer to [TEST.JM26.NET](https://test.jm26.net) for more information and other projects.